 Industry Analysis & Industry Trends

-Demand for hazardous waste hauling services is high, with a wide range of downstream industries producing waste that requires collection and transportation by specialist firms.
-Industry revenue has increased at a steady rate as hazardous waste volumes from the manufacturing, medical, construction, and hospitality sectors have generally increased as economic conditions have remained relatively sound.
-IBISWorld estimates hazardous waste volumes will increase at an annualised 1.7% over the five years through 2014-15.
-Higher volumes and strong pricing levels have contributed to industry revenue growth over these years.
+Demand for hazardous waste hauling services is relatively high, due to the dangerous nature of the waste and the harm that it can cause to people and the environment.
+The industry services a wide range of downstream industries that produce hazardous waste requiring collection and transportation.
+Industry revenue has increased at a steady rate as hazardous waste volumes from the medical, construction, and hospitality sectors have generally increased as economic conditions have remained relatively sound.
+Although demand from the Manufacturing division is high, this market has fallen as a proportion of industry revenue in the past five years due to declines across the division.

 Industry Report - Industry Investment Chapter